devsafix/l2-typescript-assignment/README.md

 # I'm learning TypeScript.
-I write a simple about:
+I write a simple blog about:

 1. What are the differences between **Interfaces** and **Types** in TypeScript?
 2. How TypeScript helps in writing better code and keeping projects clean and easy to manage.